-\ Various prefixes are used to denote data volumes: tera (10), peta (10), exa (10), zetta (10), yotta (10).
-It is estimated that we currently have around 12 zetta bytes of data in the world.
-To get an intuitive feel of these sizes consider the following analogy: if 1 byte is a grain of sand then a mega byte is a tablespoon of sand; a giga byte is a shoebox full of sand; a tera byte is a playground of sand; a peta byte is a mile long stretch of beach; an exa byte is a beach of sand from Maine to North Carolina; a zetta byte is a beach as big as all the coastlines in the world; a yotta byte is ... (source EMC).
+Various prefixes are used to denote data volumes: tera $(10^{12})$ , peta $(10^{15})$ , exa $(10^{18})$ , zetta $(10^{21})$ , yotta $(10^{24})$ .
+It is estimated that we currently have around 20 zetta bytes of data in the world.
+To get an intuitive feel of these sizes consider the following analogy: if 1 byte is a grain of sand then a megabyte is a tablespoon of sand; a gigabyte is a shoebox full of sand; a terabyte is a playground of sand; a petabyte is a mile long stretch of beach; an exabyte is a beach of sand from Maine to North Carolina; a zettabyte is a beach as big as all the coastlines in the world; a yotta byte is ... (source EMC).

-Data Science and Machine Learning: Organizations and businesses need data driven actionable insights from data.
-For example, a casino may want to identify whether there is a certain group of customers from which more business occurs-a task known as customer segmentation.
+of customers from which more business occurs-a task known as customer segmentation.
 A cell phone company may want to know if there is a risk of customers leaving for another carrier-a business situation known as customer churn.
 Analytic tasks that facilitate such actionable insights include prediction, optimization, recommendation, classification, clustering etc.